shazow/everything/receivers-in-go.md

 As we write idiomatic Go code, it's common to use the first letter or a short abbreviation as the name of the receiver.
 If the name of the struct is `Server`, we'll usually see `s` or `srv` or even `server`.
-All of these are fine.
+All of these are fine—short is convenient, but it's more about uniquely identifying the variable in a consistent way.

-But why not `self` or `this`?
-Coming from Python, or Ruby, or JavaScript, it's tempting to do something like:
+Why not `self` or `this`?
+Coming from languages like Python, or Ruby, or JavaScript, it's tempting to do something like:

 ```go
 func (this *Server) Close() error {